This form is for community members who want to collaborate with the library on a multicultural program or exhibit.

 In Oak Park, our public library turns outward.
 This is an intentional process for listening to and learning about our community.
 It means we make the choice to ground library work in our community’s shared aspirations.

 To actively engage community members in inclusive opportunities with diverse groups and to show empathy for and develop connections between diverse audiences, we now offer a Collaborative Multicultural Programming approach.

 How does it work?
-If the library has the capacity to collaborate on your program at this time, community members receive support from library staff.
-Based on what you want and need, this support may include one or all of the following: public space at the library, a budget, event promotion, and staff support with planning, facilitation, and setup.
+If the library has the capacity to collaborate at this time, community members receive support from library staff.
+Based on what you want and need, this support may include one or all of the following: public space at the library, a budget, promotion, and staff support with planning, facilitation, and setup.
 When available, curated library materials, artifacts, and resource connections will be included.

 Presenters grant permission to the library for any images, video, or audio to be used by library staff for promotional purposes.
 Programs and displays may be photographed recorded in their entirety and reposted to social media platforms of the library’s choosing in perpetuity or for an agreed-upon time.